-This e-library has been created for the Subrecipients to be able to download different procurement process templates for their use.
+This e-library has been created for the Subrecipients to download different procurement process templates for their use.
 In this e-library, the Subrecipients will also find all Administrative Orders for reference related to the procurement processes and general templates of documents.